geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 But there's definitely ways to set up basically DMAs.
 Well, not DMAs, but to not just do one rewrite, to basically put a big thing on the bus.
 On the 24-hour chip, we just had to figure out how to do it.
-So, yeah, no, I see no reason why this shouldn't be...
+So, yeah, no, I see no reason why this shouldn't be..
 Cool.
 Yeah, great work, making it fast.
 uh i think we should also if you uh run ctrl c spam uh can it get into a bad state